akankshanehete/Ecodes-Deltahacks/README.md

 # Ecodes-Deltahacks

-This app is a modern way to embed an eco-friendly lifestyle into people to take care of our environment.
-A lot of the time, we need motivation to do what’s right and so we developed an app that improves our human lifestyle by being rewarded with every eco-friendly action we take.
-There are very small but impactful ways to save the plant like, using reusable bags, shopping at thrift stores, or taking bus/carpooling and each time someone does so this app will reward them!
-Simply scanning a QR code at every location where you can be environmentally friendly will enable you to claim points that can be converted into discounts, coupons or gift cards to small businesses!
+Ecodes rewards you for every sustainable decision you make.
+Some examples are: shopping at sustainable partner businesses, taking the local transit, and eating at sustainable restaurants.
+Simply scanning an Ecode at these locations will allow you to claim EcoPoints that can be converted into discounts, coupons or gift cards to eco-conscious businesses.
+Ecodes also sends users text-based reminders when acting sustainably is especially convenient (ex. take the bus when the weather is unsafe for driving).
+Furthermore, sustainable businesses also get free advertising, so it's a win-win for both parties!
+See the demo https://drive.google.com/file/d/1suT7tPila3rz4PSmoyl42G5gyAwrC_vu/view.

 ![image1](https://user-images.githubusercontent.com/47333291/149666818-251bde5b-e5e9-4dfb-8ebe-24b2b4aa88c1.jpeg)